ovh/docs/pages/cloud/private-cloud/federation/guide.pt-pt.md

 Then, use the following API call to allow an Active Directory group to access your Hosted Private Cloud.

-You will have to specify the "pre-Winows 2000" group name as it is inside your Active Directory.
+You will have to specify the "pre-Windows 2000" group name as it is inside your Active Directory.

 > [!api]
 >